 Other examples of analytical essays include rhetorical essays, visual analysis essays, and expository essays.

-The analytical essays that score the best marks and grades have a succinct point of view, have well-supported claims, have a well-advanced thesis, address the counterarguments, and demonstrate the use of both primary and secondary sources.
+The analytical essays that score the best marks and grades have a succinct point of view, well-supported claims, a well-advanced thesis, address the counterarguments, and demonstrate the use of both primary and secondary sources.

 To build a solid analytical argument, which is your stance on a given topic or subject, there are steps you need to follow.
 In terms of characteristics, analytical essay writing entails in-depth research, comprehensive analysis, reasoning, and evaluation, supporting your chosen thesis, and structuring your writing for adequate flow.

 Here is a three-stage step-by-step guide to ace your analytical essay task easily.
 We have divided the writing process into three stages: pre-writing, writing, and post-writing stage, each having its significant steps.